 Lemon zest: Using lemon zest is what brings the amazing lemon flavor in these bars but you can leave it out if you like.

 Frozen blueberries: You can substitute fresh blueberries if you prefer.

 Coconut sugar: This is a granulated sweetener that is unrefined and pairs well with maple syrup.
 You can substitute cane sugar if you choose.

 Tapioca starch or arrowroot starch: These two options are starches in order to thicken the blueberry layer.
 Tapioca starch creates a better texture but arrowroot powder still works if you want to use that (the mixture will become a little more gummy).

 Sea salt: I love to add a little sea salt to bring out other flavors, but you can leave it out.

 Vegan Oatmeal Bars Instructions:

-- To a mixing bowl, add rolled oats, almond flour, baking soda, maple syrup, coconut oil and sea salt.
+- To a glass mixing bowl, add rolled oats, almond flour, baking soda, maple syrup, coconut oil and sea salt.

 - Mix thoroughly using the back of a fork or your hands to get out most of the clumps.
 After you’ve finished mixing, add lemon juice, lemon zest and stir them in while being careful to not overmix.